-Instead of advertising the approach has been to donate what might have otherwise spent on advertising to The Island Foundation, a registered charity in Singapore and Indonesia was established by the owners of Nikoi in 2009.
-Having established good relationships with the local villages this provided an introduction for The Island Foundation to start to help these villages in the area.
+Instead of advertising the approach has been to donate what might have otherwise been spent on advertising to The Island Foundation, a registered charity in Singapore and Indonesia that was established by the owners of Nikoi in 2009.
+Having established good relationships with the local villages this provided an introduction for The Island Foundation to start to help these villages on Bintan and surrounding islands.